Milton Keynes: Go Ultra Low City

 The Green Permit is a Milton Keynes Council and Go Ultra Low joint initiative, and part of the initial bidding promise to open up all 20,000 parking spaces to all electric and plug-in vehicle drivers.
 The permit is open to everyone with an electric vehicle and is not dependent on being a Milton Keynes resident.
 You simply need to apply online and providing you are eligible*, drivers can then park for free in any purple marked bays in Milton Keynes.

-*Eligibility dependent on the vehicle producing less than 75g/km of CO2, and providing the vehicle can travel more than 15 miles on pure electric.
-For full criteria and a models list, please visit the link below.
+*Eligibility dependent on the vehicle producing less than 75g/km of CO2.
+To apply for a green permit or to find out more, please visit the link below.